 Information and communication technologies permeate data-driven economies and societies.
 Therefore, we dedicate a large part of our research efforts on human-centered informatics.

 The results of our research are constantly being disseminated in our teaching.
 This allows us to offer up-to-date, sustainable study programs that meet the highest quality standards.
-About 550 students – 400 in the Bachelor programs, 150 in the Master programs – currently benefit from these efforts (as of fall semester 2017).
+About 950 students – almost 500 in the Bachelor programs and 450 in the Master programs – currently benefit from these efforts.

 We are committed to our students by preparing them for a promising career.
 And we stay in touch with our graduates through UZH Alumni Informatik.